javieraviles/quarkus-github-flow/README.md

 ## Sonar
 [SonarCloud](https://sonarcloud.io/) is free for opensource projects, so you can register there with your github account and link it to a project.
 Then you have mainly two options, either SonarCloud takes care of pulling from your project whenever there are changes or PRs, or you push it from your CI (previously setting your properties in the `pom.xml`) performing a `mvn verify sonar:sonar`.

-The [Dashboard](https://sonarcloud.io/dashboard?id=javieraviles_quarkus-github-flow) will then get updated with the latest quality check.
-In this project it gets updated each time new code gets merged into **master**.
+The [Dashboard](https://sonarcloud.io/dashboard?id=javieraviles_quarkus-github-flow) in this project will then get updated with the latest quality status whenever `cron.yml` worflow is executed, using **master** branch.

 Therefore, notice the following piece of code in the `pom.xml`: